How to contribute

 F3D continuous integration also check formatting using clang-format and will inform you if changes needs to be made.
 However, some formatting rules are not enforced by clang-format and will be checked during the review process.

-F3D is separated in three main components:
+F3D is separated in different components:

 - The F3D application, in the application folder.